LittleAndi/storage-manager/.github/instructions/frontend.instructions.md

 #### Scanning & QR code flow

-- Provide two flows: `Generate QR` for a box (server-side generates a short code) and `Scan QR` (mobile camera).
-After scanning, route to box detail or show preview if limited permissions.
+- `Generate QR` for a box (labels).
+Currently available from the Space Details for all the boxes.
+- Scanning tht QR code will take the user to the box directly since it shall contain the entire URL for the box.

 #### Bulk operations